muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 **Most of the tech meetup I know are in office locations of a tech company.**

 **A small or big conference room is a perfect start, because they are equipped well with a table, chairs and a beamer.**
-If your grow and your need more place, have a look at local co working spaces.
+If you grow and your need more space, have a look at local co working spaces.
 A lot of them are willing to sponsor you a location / their main hall for your meetup.

 ![Prepared room of the July 2016 meetup](/img/posts/lesson-learned-from-running-a-meetup/meetup-july-2016-room.jpeg)